Employer Guide & Glossary

 For a comprehensive guide to the IRS CODES for completing LINES 14 & 16 of FORM 1095-C click here.

-• NOTE: EMPLOYERS WITH FULLY-INSURED PLANS are the sponsor but not provider of health cover.
-The health plans sponsored by these employers are provided by an insurance company or other provider.
+- NOTE: EMPLOYERS WITH FULLY-INSURED PLANS are the sponsor but not provider of health coverage.
+The health plans sponsored by these employers are provided by an insurance company.
 The FULLY-INSURED employer is responsible only for FORM 1095-C.

-• NOTE: PART III OF FORM 1095-C must only to be completed by employers sponsoring selfinsured health cover; it includes in addition to the named employee. any dependents and other individuals covered by the plan.
+- NOTE: PART III OF FORM 1095-C must only to be completed by employers sponsoring self-insured health coverage; it includes, in addition to the named employee, any dependents and other individuals covered by the plan.

 If you have questions regarding FORMs 1095-B or C or any other aspect of ACA reporting & compliance, please contact BENEFITSCAPE , the leading ACA specialist.

-BENEFITSCAPE provides best-in-class ACA services & intelligent FLAG & FIX DIAGNOSTICS to 1000s of employers of all sizes, in all sectors, and on all major HCMs.
+BENEFITSCAPE provides best-in-class ACA COMPLIANCE SERVICES, including intelligent, system-agnostic ACA_RegTech, to 1000s of employers of all sizes, in all sectors, across all states, and on all major Payroll and HCM systems.